Skip to main content

 If Beethoven were sitting opposite you: What questions would you ask?

-"What does an idea sound like before it takes form?"
-I would ask him how he composed when he could hardly hear anymore.
+"How does an idea sound before it takes shape?"
+I would ask him how he composed when he could barely hear.
 What inner images guided him.

 How does Beethoven influence you and us today?